iww/CiviMail-Template/README.md

 Content, such as images and fonts, is loaded from [static.iww.org](https://static.iww.org), itself a [private GitHub repostory](https://github.com/iww/static).

+*Note that the General Secretary-Treasurer's name has been redacted from these versions.*

 ### [IWW Red Card ➫](https://redcard.iww.org)